Photo by Max Pixel licensed under CC0

 Eating Raw Beef Safely

 Just like raw chicken and pork, raw beef can be problematic and contains its fair share of dangerous bacteria.
 It’s safer than eating raw chicken or pork, but that doesn’t make it 100% safe.
 Just a few of the infections or viruses eating raw steak could cause include listeriosis, salmonellosis, and E. Coli poisoning.
-Cooking beef to a minimum internal temperature of 145-degrees and letting it rest for a few minutes is the only way to ensure that most of the unsafe bacteria that may be lingering on it could be killed.
+Searing the outside of a steak effectively kills surface bacteria.
+Since the interior is not exposed to bacteria from the environment, air, or cooking equipment, the center of the steak remains safe to eat even if cooked rare.
+The USDA advises against eating raw or undercooked steak due to the risk of harmful bacteria.
+To ensure safety, cook steak to a minimum internal temperature of 145°F, followed by a 3-minute rest period to kill any bacteria or viruses that may be present.

 Eating raw meat doesn’t have to be a no-go, though, if you’re dead-set on doing it.
 The most important thing you can do is source your beef carefully.
 Order meat online from a trusted source or head to your local butcher who knows where every slab of his beef comes from.
 It’s also a good idea to purchase whole slabs of beef and cut it yourself (or watch the butcher do it) to ensure that the meat is coming from the same animal.